Davaasambuugiin Delgernyam: 3x3 National team career

 Delgernyam Davaasambuu represented Mongolia men's national 3x3 team in a number FIBA 3x3 World Cup and FIBA Asia 3x3 Cup competitions.
 He won FIBA Asia 3x3 Cup in 2017, defeating the New Zealand men's national 3x3 team in the final.
+In 2023, he won the 2023 FIBA 3x3 Asia Cup with Mongolian basketball 3x3 team and named the player of the tournament (MVP) and team of the tournament after leading Mongolia to their second Asia Cup title.